Category

 Who needs a GSOC?

-According to Grant Hayes, COO of RBO Technology, only some organizations have the need for a 24/7 GSOC, but certain types of businesses critically depend on them.
+According to Grant Hayes, COO of RBO Technology, only some organizations need a 24/7 GSOC, but certain businesses depend critically on them.
 Grant gave us some indicators that an organization may need a GSOC:

 • 24/7 working hours (or close to it)